 Intermittent Fasting and Keto

 In the last two weeks of month two, I started to introduce intermittent fasting.
 I put some links in the resource section about this particular type of fasting.
-This is not about starving yourself; it’s about changing your food intake timing to allow for the maximum fat burn.
-If you read the research, you can see that there are multiple benefits, and lots of them extend far beyond just weight loss.
+This is not about starving yourself; it’s about changing your food intake timing to allow maximum fat burn.
+If you read the research, you can see multiple benefits, and lots of them extend far beyond just weight loss.
 The benefits go deep into slowing the aging process, lowering your risk for cardiovascular disease, and improving your quality of sleep.
 It’s a callous one to tackle, though.
 But once you are on it, you’ll start to feel its benefits very quickly.

 To begin, I started with fasting only two days per week with the following schedule: